anillaghuvarapu/k8sibm/Lab3/README.md

   `$ kubectl describe service guestbook` and
-  `$ ibmcloud cs workers <name-of-cluster>`
+  `$ ibmcloud cs workers $CLUSTER_NAME`

 # 2. Connect to a back-end service.

 If you look at the guestbook source code, under the `guestbook/v1/guestbook` directory, you'll notice that it is written to support a variety of data stores.
 By default it will keep the log of guestbook entries in memory.
 That's ok for testing purposes, but as you get into a more "real" environment where you scale your application that model will not work because based on which instance of the application the user is routed to they'll see very different results.

 To solve this we need to have all instances of our app share the same data store - in this case we're going to use a redis database that we deploy to our cluster.
 This instance of redis will be defined in a similar manner to the guestbook.

 **redis-master-deployment.yaml**